tagtag

 • Stay visible by wearing reflective clothing if possible, and avoid walking at night when you can.

-• Make eye contact with drivers approaching intersections to be sure that they see you.
+• Make eye contact with drivers approaching intersections to ensure they see you.

 Hurt By a Negligent Driver?
 Hach & Rose, LLP Can Help

-If you or a loved one have been injured in a red light-running accident caused by someone else’s careless disregard for your safety, we want to help you seek the compensation you deserve for your injuries.
-We have a demonstrated history of successfully representing injured individuals, and we can help you through this trying time.
+Call our car accident attorneys if you or a loved one have been injured in a red light-running accident caused by someone else’s careless disregard for your safety.
+We want to help you seek the compensation you deserve for your injuries.
+We have a demonstrated history of successfully representing injured individuals and can help you through this trying time.
 Contact Hach & Rose, LLP at (212) 779-0057 for a free consultation today.

 Conversion Pixel